Last Updated on May 13, 2023 by Rebecca Lake

 CashApp.
 Get $5 free when you use code ‘VZXRXZN’ to join CashApp

 Why Do Single Moms Need a Side Hustle?

 Single moms need a side hustle because making more money is one of the keys to surviving financially.

-When I started my freelancing side hustle what seems like forever ago, I was a newly minted stay-at-home-mom.
-I had my hands full with a toddler and a newborn but I’d never not worked before.
+When I started my freelance writing side hustle what seems like forever ago, I was a newly minted stay-at-home-mom.
+I had my hands full with a toddler and a newborn but I was looking for a creative outlet.

 So I decided to look for a way to make some money from home while still being a full-time mom.